RobertAhlin/rpg-p3/README.md

 ### <a id="surface"></a>Surface

 What is possible to do with a text based game?
-I wanted the player to experince some visual features that will happen for different event.
+I wanted the player to experience some visual features that will happen for different event.
 - First I added some ascii art.
 I used a dragon.
 - Second, I wanted the story text to stand out from the "console text" so I found a way to colorize the text.
 The story text as yellow and dice rolls as blue text.
 <img src="readmefiles/roll-dice-event.jpg" alt="Image example of text came with yellow story text and blue roll dice event text.">